High School Chemistry Teacher

 Required Knowledge, Skills, and Personal Characteristics

-- A life-long learner interested in acquire new skills and knowledge
+- A life-long learner interested in acquiring new skills and knowledge

-- Passionate about content area and about teaching
+- Passionate about students, content area, and teaching

 - Concerned about holistic development of the individual